-Predicting of Bursting strength of three thread fleece fabric from the input data using ANN Back Propagation (BP) model to determine the mean absolute error and root mean square error, it is seen that that close predicted value has been found MAE function as well as RMSE function have predicted very well.
-Pilling of three thread fleece fabric is also determined by ANN Back Propagation (BP) model by calculating some functional measure such as MAE and RMSE error.
-From the graphical presentation, RMSE function predicted more close pilling value than MAE function.
+Predicting the bursting strength of three-thread fleece fabric from the input data using the ANN Back Propagation (BP) model to determine the mean absolute error and root mean square error shows that a close predicted value was found; the MAE function as well as the RMSE function has predicted very well.
+Pilling of three-thread fleece fabric was also determined by an ANN back propagation (BP) model by calculating some functional measure such as MAE and RMSE error.
+From the graphical presentation, the RMSE function predicted a closer pilling value than the MAE function.

-4. Conclusion
+4. CONCLUSION

-In his study, bursting strength and pilling rating of polyester and cotton fibre blended three thread fleece fabrics was investigated using Artificial Neural Network (ANN).
-Back Propagation (BP) model has predicted the bursting strength and pilling from 50 sets of three thread fleece fabrics with respect to their four input (TPI, Count, Stitch Length and GSM) and 2 output parameters (Bursting strength and Pilling rate).
-The results shows that the predicted value of bursting strength and pilling rating are closer to the experimental values.
-This study shows that optimized model with BP can predict the bursting strength and pilling rating of polyester cotton fibre blended three thread fleece fabrics with acceptable accuracy.
+In his study, the bursting strength and pilling rating of polyester and cotton fiber blended three-thread fleece fabrics were investigated using an artificial neural network (ANN).
+The back propagation (BP) model predicted the bursting strength and pilling from 50 sets of three-thread fleece fabrics with respect to their four inputs (TPI, count, stitch length, and GSM) and 2 output parameters (bursting strength and pilling rate).
+The results show that the predicted values of bursting strength and pilling rating were closer to the experimental values.
+This study shows that an optimized model with BP can predict the bursting strength and pilling rating of polyester cotton fiber blended three-thread fleece fabrics with acceptable accuracy.